diacritics-owo/totem-overhaul/README.md

 ## Incompatibilities

-- A few shaders, including Complementary Shaders - the jewel texture layer for empty totems will be black, not transparent (only a minor cosmetic issue)
+- A few shaders, including Complementary Shaders - the jewel texture layer for empty totems will be black, not emissive (only a minor cosmetic issue)